en

-2. Ten insights
+2. Ten Insights

-It is totally inadequate to listen and make opinions for or against.
+It is totally inadequate to listen and form opinions for or against.
 Every single question must be put to yourself and understood so that you feel it in your guts.
 Verbal acceptance is self-deception and leads to superficial replicating of other people's ideas.

 The condition of such a state is that we not only agree but actually see the answer in our mind.